HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/use_stimages_harbor.md

     Run the command:

     ``` {#codeblock_fvn_2fm_pzb}
-    docker login hclcr.io -u yourEmailAddress
+    docker login hclcr.io -u your\_email\_address
     ```

     Use the access token you obtain in Step 2 when prompted for password.
-Make sure the case ofyourEmailAddress matches what is in the Harbor Registry user profile.
+Make sure the case of your\_email\_address matches what is in the Harbor Registry user profile.

 4. Create a secret that references your Docker config